AZn5ReD/saplearninghub-pdf-downloader-gui/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Knwon bugs

+- On download click, there is a new window of the GUI appearing.
+It represents the new child process created which download the file.
+If it gets closed, the download process will stop.
+It closes itself at the end of the download.
+- All file paths should be absolute path (relative paths don't work).

 ## Side notes